Opentrons/otone_docs/Setup_Windows.md

 15) Click on the "Config" tab.
 The green "online" indicator under the "Connect" button should be visible.

 Once you have all that, its time to move the robot!
-Go to the next step: [Jogging Controls] (Jogging_Controls.md).
+Go to the next step: [Jogging Controls](Jogging_Controls.md).